khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 Certain parts of our Services may ask you to provide personal information voluntarily.
 For example, we will ask for certain information in order for you to submit enquiries to us, such as:

-your name, email address or other details, necessary to process your inquiries;
+x) your name, email address or other details, necessary to process your inquiries;
-any information you submit to our support team via email.
+x) any information you submit to our support team via email.
 The personal information that you are asked to provide and the reasons why you are asked to provide it, we will try to explain to you at the point we ask you to provide your personal information.

 (b) Information that we collect automatically